MichalDuszewski/Szachy/README.md

         python3 Szachy.py

-Note: On Windows, you may need to use python instead of python3.
+Note: On Windows, you may need to use "python" instead of "python3".